antiguamaximo/antiguamaximo/README.md

 - 👋 Hi, I’m @antiguamaximo
-- 👀 I’m interested in coding, programming, Data Analysis and Dancing
+- 👀 I’m interested in coding, programming, SysAdmin, and computer Hardware
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Bash, Powershell and Java
 - 💞️ I’m looking to collaborate on  nothing at the moment
 - 📫 How to reach me antiguamaximo@gmail.com